 Different Types of Compliance Risks

-We can define compliance risks in several ways.
+We can define corporate compliance risks in several ways.

 First, we can define compliance risk by subject.
 Regulators enact rules to address all sorts of subjects, and companies need compliance programs to address those issues somehow.
 The main compliance risks include: